antonioastorino/Digital-Circuit-Simulator/README.md

 ## Class DCSUpCounterWithLoadAndAsyncSR

-N-bit up-counter (N definded upon instantiation) with syncrhonous load and asynchronous clear and reset.
+N-bit up-counter (N defined upon instantiation) with synchronous load and asynchronous clear and reset.
 Internally, there are N clock dividers in cascade.

 #### Pinout